wojtulab/sqlserver-hack/README.md

 Simple debug connection and recover access to MsSQL server using psexec (system account) or SQLwriter.

 # INFO
-Script produce txt file (fullscript.txt) with prepared commands to recover access to specified SQL server instnace.
+Script produce txt file (fullscript.txt + .bat) with prepared commands to recover access to specified SQL server instnace.
+You can use additional debug functions to discover SQLservices and get details: license, is clustered, is alwayson enabled, listening ports etc.

 # SETUP
 Just copy all files to any directory